 - Refrigerate before serving, this helps preserve the structure of the salad.

-- Ambrosia Salad with Cool Whip (this is my homemade recipe) for the whipped cream in this ambrosia recipe if that’s what you have.
+Absolutely!
+Use store bought or make Ambrosia Salad with Cool Whip (homemade recipe) instead of the whipped cream in this ambrosia recipe if that’s what you have.

-- Try making this ambrosia with my Homemade Marshmallows, cut into small pieces similar in size to store-bought mini marshmallows.
+Try making this ambrosia with Homemade Marshmallows, cut into small pieces similar in size to store-bought mini marshmallows.